 Worcestershire County Council administers the LGPS and provides payroll services to the Group.
 The administration of the police pension schemes is provided by XPS Pensions Group.

-The PCC and Chief Constable participate in various partnerships with a range of public bodies, the most significant of which is the Alliance under a Section 22 Agreement with Warwickshire Police.
-Details of the transactions with other public bodies participating in joint arrangements are set out in Note 15 to the Accounts.
-The Alliance with Warwickshire Police involves a cross-charge in and cross-charge out in 2018/19 of £39.4m (£35.8m in 2017/18) and £48.6m (£46.1m in 2017/18) respectively as shown in the table below.
+The PCC and Chief Constable participate in various partnerships with a range of public bodies, the most significant of which was the Alliance under a Section 22 Agreement with Warwickshire Police, which ceased on 31 March 2020.
+Details of the transactions with other public bodies participating in joint arrangements are set out in Note 14 to the Accounts.
+The Alliance with Warwickshire Police involved a cross-charge in and cross-charge out in 2019/20 of £10.4m (£39.4m in 2018/19) and £19.1m (£48.6m in 2018/19) respectively as shown in the table below.
+The cross-charges are much lower in 2019/20 compared to 2018/19 mainly due to the "non-pooling" of Local Policing from 1 April 2019.

-As explained in Note 15, Place Partnership Limited (PPL) is a single asset management company co-owned by West Mercia Police, Warwickshire Police, Worcestershire County Council, Hereford & Worcester Fire Authority, Redditch Borough Council and Worcester City Council that commenced business on 1 September 2015.
-Each party holds two shares of £1 each; the PCC and the Chief Constable each hold one share of West Mercia Police's shares.
+As explained in Note 14, Place Partnership Limited (PPL) is a single asset management company co-owned by West Mercia Police, Warwickshire Police, Worcestershire County Council and Hereford & Worcester Fire Authority that commenced business on 1 September 2015.
+Each party holds two shares of £1 each; the PCC and the Chief Constable each held one share of West Mercia Police's shares at the start of the year, with the Chief Constable's share transferring to the PCC on 6 December 2019.
 The PCC and Chief Constable receive no remuneration from PPL.
-The PCC's Chief Executive is a Director and Company Secretary of PPL and also receives no benefit or remuneration.
+The PCC's Chief Executive was a Director of PPL until 22 November 2019 and also received no benefit or remuneration.
+The Deputy PCC became a Director of PPL in April 2020.

-The Deputy PCC is a County Councillor for Worcestershire and a District Councillor in Wyre Forest, and the PCC and the PCC's sister are also District Councillors in Wyre Forest.
+The Deputy PCC is a County Councillor for Worcestershire and a District Councillor in Wyre Forest, and the PCC's sister is also a District Councillors in Wyre Forest.
 No personal benefit is obtained by them from these positions.
-In 2018/19, the Group incurred spend of £0.432m with Worcestershire County Council (rental, room hire, grants and other items of general expenditure) and £0.154m with Wyre Forest District Council (mainly business rates).
+In 2019/20, the Group incurred spend of £0.461m with Worcestershire County Council (rental, room hire, grants and other items of general expenditure) and £0.156m with Wyre Forest District Council (mainly business rates).